osohq/oso/docs/getting-started/roles/sqlalchemy/basic_roles.rst

     $ pip install -r requirements.txt

 Add a method to initialize oso and make the oso instance available to your application code.
-Call :py:func:`sqlalchemy_oso.session.set_get_session` to configure access to the SQLALchemy session oso should use to make queries.
+This method should intialize oso and load your policy file (can be an empty ``.polar`` file).
+It should also call :py:func:`sqlalchemy_oso.session.set_get_session` to configure access to the SQLALchemy session oso should use to make queries.
 Then call :py:func:`sqlalchemy_oso.roles.enable_roles` to load the base oso policy for roles.

 .. literalinclude:: /examples/roles/sqlalchemy/oso-sqlalchemy-roles-guide/app/__init__.py
     :class: copybutton
     :language: python
-    :lines: 11-14, 57-66
+    :lines: 6,11-14, 57-66
     :caption: :fab:`python` __init__.py